 Registered charity number: 1160989

-The Fine & Country Foundation will trek from Kathmandu to the Nepalese village, Thangpalkot1 this May.
-Our team is busy preparing and training for the expedition.
-Take a look at our top tips and get inspired to join our next adventure.
+The Fine & Country Foundation successfully trekked from Kathmandu to the Nepalese village, Thangpalkot1 in May 2018.
+Our team have shared their top tips and to help you get inspired to join one of our expeditions.

 1. Buy the right walking boots

 This is arguably the most valuable piece of equipment that you will have on any hike.
 They are crucial for your comfort and performance on every trek.
 They range in price, weight, endurance, terrain optimisation and level of water-proofing.
 Before buying walking boots, visit outlets such as Millets to ask what they recommend for your trek and to try the shoes on to get them property fitted.